-Interdisciplinary exploration of artistic expressions that frame human displacement to understand the cultural, religious, social, and political aspects of global migration and immigration from a Humanistic perspective.
-The course analyzes paintings, literature, music, film, examples from the digital and graphic arts, and journalism that contextualize the responses, values, and resilience in the face of humanitarian crises and evaluate human condition in these contexts.
+Interdisciplinary exploration of artistic expressions that frame human displacement to understand the cultural, social, and political aspects of global migration and immigration.
+The course analyzes literature, music, film, examples from the digital and graphic arts, multimedia journalism, and podcasts that contextualize the responses, values, and resilience in the face of humanitarian crises.
+The honors section offers deeper theoretical content, assignments that require higher and profound reflective analysis of the social issues around human displacement, rigorous assessment of the human condition through migration art, and an additional summative project.